Dollar near multi-year peak as euro hangs in the balance

 The index ended November with a gain of 3.4 percent, its second-biggest monthly rise this year.

 In any case, a diverging policy pathway has caused the euro to suffer a 4.0 percent drop in November - its worst in eight months.
-It was last at $1.0569 EUR=, near a 7-1/2 month trough of $1.0557 set overnight.
+It was last at $1.0569, near a 7-1/2 month trough of $1.0557 set overnight.

 The common currency also lost ground against a host of other currencies overnight, particularly its higher-yielding peers.

-It slid to five-month lows against the Australian and New Zealand dollars, reaching A$1.4553 EURAUD=R and NZ$1.6012 EURNZD=R respectively.
+It slid to five-month lows against the Australian and New Zealand dollars, reaching A$1.4553 and NZ$1.6012 respectively.

 Traders are almost certain the Reserve Bank of Australia (RBA) will not cut interest rates at its policy meeting on Tuesday.
 The RBA will announce a decision at 0330 GMT.